 The documents requested for registration are:

 All documents must be submitted in English or Chinese.
-The documents are submitted to the Companies Registry.
+The documents are submitted to the Companies Registry and because the branch is not a legal entity in itself, but an extension, the foreign company’s Memorandum and Articles of Association will be used to open the branch.
+In other cases, for example, when opening a private limited liability company in Hong Kong, this entity will have its own constitutive documents.
 The branch registration procedure should last approximately two weeks.
 After this time, the Companies Registry will issue a Certificate of Registration of non-Hong Kong Company.

 Once a management seat is registered with the Companies Register in Hong Kong, a branch office will automatically be subject to the same compliance requirements of all other local companies.
 Any change brought to the management structure of the branch must be announced to the Trade Registry which will update the info in its records accordingly.
 This means that if business partners will want to conduct a company due diligence process, they will be able to carry out a search with the Trade Register where they will find information on the branch office’s name and address.
 Our company formation consultants in Hong Kong offer company due diligence services to foreign investors doing business with local companies.